Nexperia/NEVC-MCTRL-100-t01/README.md

 LICENSE file in the dependency directory for more information.
 The library has also been modified to specifically support the needs of this project.

+## Documentation

+The official documentation is hosted on [https://nexperia.github.io/NEVC-MCTRL-100-t01/](https://nexperia.github.io/NEVC-MCTRL-100-t01/).

-## Generating Documentation
+## Generating Documentation (from source)

-Download and install Doxygen from the official [Doxygen website](https://www.doxygen.nl/) or use package managers like apt or brew for Linux or macOS.
+Download and install [Doxygen](https://www.doxygen.nl/) (1.9.7 or newer) or use package managers like apt or brew for Linux or macOS.

 ```
 # For Ubuntu/Debian